 Can I use Truffle Oil for Mashed Potatoes?

-Sure, it's possible to buy truffle infused oil to make mashed potatoes, except for one problem.
-Majority of truffle oils aren't infused with real truffles, but use truffle flavoring that simulates the taste of truffles.
-I think people are surprised to find out there are chemically enhanced flavored truffle oils, but it's true.
-Plus those fake flavored oils aren't very cheap too!
-For that reason alone, you want to use real truffles when making mashed potatoes.
+Yes, infused truffle oil is commonly used to make mashed potatoes.
+However, most truffle oils aren't infused with real truffles, but use truffle flavoring that simulates the taste of truffles.
+I think people are surprised to find out that truffle oil is fake but it's true.
+Nevertheless, the truffle smell is undeniable, and delicious!
+Use what you have to make this earthy, delicious mashed potatoes!

 Is Truffle Mashed Potatoes Expensive to Make?

 Truffle Mashed Potatoes are a decadent recipe, one that you will make for special occasions.
 A 1 oz truffle is all you need for this recipe, which is 28 grams.
-But there are ways to make this recipe cost less.
+But there are ways to make this recipe go further.

 - zest the truffle to make it go further (instead of slicing)